Learning Through Games

 • “Experiencing our reality” - games the help us understand ourselves and our context

-• Ball Point Game – process improvement, teamwork – simpler than penny game (40 min)
+• Ball Point Game – process improvement, teamwork (40 min)

 • Value Stream Mapping – hmmm. not a game really